World War One Dolomites: the best modular via ferrata trekking tour in the Pasubio Dolomites (1 to 6 days)

 The medium elevation of these mountains is between 1800 and 2000 meters.
 For this reason we can walk and climb until October/November with dry weather and a fantastical view at the veneto region, sometime until Venice.
 The period of activity in these mountains go from may to the begin of November, sometime more.
 You can explore this extended area of the mountain first line of the front with a modular via ferrata program where you can decide the number of days… from 2 to 6…. how you prefer.

-We will have our “base camp” at the Rifugio Campogrosso (a gourmet refugio with double rooms with bath).
+We will have our “base camp” at the Rifugio Balasso (a gourmet Rifugio with double rooms with bath).

 Read below the short description of every via ferrata and look the linked videos to find your preferred combination for this modular via ferrata tour: